-The Best Isle of Anglesey B&Bs & Guest Houses
+Isle of Anglesey B&Bs & Guest Houses

-There are few holiday destinations which can compare to the Isle of Anglesey.
-It offers quality bed and breakfast accommodation and is filled with award-winning beaches and stunning natural landscapes.
-It has a tranquil atmosphere and slow pace of life that appeals to holidaymakers.
-The island is connected to the mainland of Wales by the gorgeous Menai Suspension Bridge built over the Menai Strait.
+There are few holiday destinations which can compare to the Isle of Anglesey, it offers quality bed and breakfast accommodation and is filled with award-winning beaches and stunning natural landscapes.
+The Island has a tranquil atmosphere and slow pace of life that appeals to locals and holidaymakers.
+The island is connected to the mainland of Wales by the magnificent Menai Suspension Bridge built over the Menai Strait.

 Located on Angleseys north western corner, the South Stack Lighthouse is a big visitor attraction.
 The area is home to thousands of seabirds and has high craggy rocks which give it a stunning backdrop.
 Learn about Angleseys history by visiting the Neolithic burial chambers of Barclodiad y Gawres and Bryn Celli Ddu or the Beaumaris Castle and Gaol.
 Or see the Copper Kingdom at Amlwch which was once the worlds largest mine.
 It dates back to the Bronze Age and is located on Parys Mountain.
 Parents holidaying with their young ones will find plenty of attractions to keep them fascinated.
-The Anglesey Sea Zoo, which is Wales’ largest aquarium, is sure to captivate every member of your family with its shark pools, submarine wolves, crashing waves, and Seven Sisters Shipwreck.
+The Anglesey Sea Zoo, which is Wales largest aquarium, is sure to captivate every member of your family with its shark pools, submarine wolves, crashing waves, and Seven Sisters Shipwreck.
 Visit Pili Palas and spend the afternoon learning about butterflies from all over the world.
 The area has unusual plants and a tropical climate which gives it a totally different atmosphere.
 Foel Farm Park will let your children experience life on a working farm.
 Other interesting family attractions include the Anglesey Model village, Greenwood Forest Park, and Bird World.
 The village has water features, landscaped gardens, and is home to the popular station known as Lanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.